justnonamenoname/lifeticle/readme.txt

 Orch OR theory

-Quantum theory The Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff makes several parallels to the lifeticle theory:
+The Orch OR theory of consciousness (Orchestrated Objective Reduction) by Penrose and Hameroff coincides with the lifeticle theory in several aspects:
 1) Phenomenal consciousness is not located in neurons, but is related to quantum phenomena
 2) The second method of generating qualia
 3) A solution to the problem of pointwise binding (the issue is discussed in the section on connection between qualia and the brain)